Atomicbunny/7k00_16s/README.md

 ***Before doing anything, find and identify non-standard residues and ensure you know where they are in the molecule***

 For control test of simulation:
-Equilibration of 7k00 16s subunit in water box
+Equilibration of 7k00 16s rRNA in water box

 Original file obtained from RCSB PDB: https://www.rcsb.org/structure/7k00
 1. Downloaded "PDB format-like files (.tar.gz) and extracted 7k00pdbbundle1.pdb